Many of the camp sites are shaded by trees.

 Directions

-From Georgetown, take Main Street east (becomes Wentworth Springs Road/County Route 63) for approximately 6 miles.
-Turn left onto Forest Road 13N16 and proceed north for approximately 1.2 miles.
+From Georgetown, CA, continue on Main Street which becomes Wentworth Springs Road (County Route 63) for approximately 6 miles.
+Turn left onto Forest Road 13N16 and travel north for approximately 1.2 miles.
 Turn left onto Forest Road 13N58 (Bottlehill Road) and travel west approximately 0.5 miles.
-The campground entrance is on your left.
+The campground entrance is on the left.

 Amenities